MrWolfZ/simplux/README.md

 - entities: allow creating custom mutations that act on one entity
 - entities: create default set of selectors for entities
 - docs: create website
-- recipes: adjust all recipes to have less focus on redux
-- recipes: add or adjust recipes to show pattern for exporting a module with its mutations, selectors and effects
 - add dtslint tests for all packages

 ## Contributing